-Here we use whole genome sequences from 19 chelicerate species, in combination with several different analytical methods, to look for ancient WGDs in this group.
+Here, we use whole genome sequences from 17 chelicerate species, in combination with several different analytical methods, to look for ancient WGDs in this group.
 These methods include gene tree reconciliation, synonymous divergence between paralogs, and whole-genome analyses of synteny.
 Using multiple species trees, we find no evidence for a WGD taking place in the history of spiders and scorpions.
 In contrast, our suite of methods all find some evidence for at least one WGD occurring during the evolution of horseshoe crabs, even in light of their new placement in the chelicerate phylogeny.

 Methods

-To investigate the possible existences of whole genome duplication events in chelicerates on a genome-wide scale, we took a multi-faceted approach.
-We downloaded 18 chelicerate genomes with annotations available at the beginning of this project from various sources: NCBI’s Assembly database (2012 - [cited 2023 Sep 14]), Ensembl Metazoa (Yates et al. 2022; release 51), the i5k database (i5K 2013; Thomas et al. 2020), and, for two samples, the data supplements of their genome publications (Fan et al. 2021; Nong et al. 2021).
-These genomes span the various taxonomic groups contained within the subphylum Chelicerata, including four species from the superorder Parasitiformes (mites and ticks), two species from the superorder Acariformes (mites), eight species from the order Araneae (spiders), one species from the order Scorpiones (scorpions), and four species from the order Xiphosura (horseshoe crabs).
-For this study, we treat Parasitiformes and Acariformes as orders.
+To investigate the possible existence of whole genome duplication events in chelicerates on a genome-wide scale, we took a multi-faceted approach.
+We initially downloaded 18 chelicerate genomes with annotations available at the beginning of this project from various sources: NCBI’s Assembly database (2012 - [cited 2023 Sep 14]), Ensembl Metazoa (Yates et al. 2022; release 51), the i5k database (i5K 2013; Thomas et al. 2020), and, for two samples, the data supplements of their genome publications (Fan et al. 2021; Nong et al. 2021).
+These genomes span the various taxonomic groups contained within the subphylum Chelicerata, including four species from the superorder Parasitiformes (mites and ticks), two species from the superorder Acariformes (mites), eight species from the order Araneae (spiders), one species from the order Scorpiones (scorpions), and four species from the order Xiphosura (horseshoe crabs) (Figure 1).
+For this study, we treat Parasitiformes and Acariformes as superorders.
 For phylogenetic analyses, we also include two insects (Drosophila melanogaster and Bombyx mori) as outgroups for tree rooting.
 See Supplemental Table S1 for full details of the samples and summaries of their assemblies and annotations.
 We observed that one of the horseshoe crab annotations, Tachypleus tridentatus, contained 79,557 genes, more than twice as many as any other species in our sample, including the other horseshoe crabs.
-While on the surface this may indeed be indicative of a recent whole genome duplication in this species, we also note that the median gene length for this species is only 1,377 bp which, while not the shortest in our sample, is considerably smaller than the rest of the horseshoe crabs, which all have a median gene length of over 8,500 bp (see Suppelemntal Table S1).
-Because this could be indicative of annotation error in this species and because we are interested in more ancient whole genome duplications, we excluded this sample from our analyses.
+While on the surface this may indeed be indicative of a recent whole genome duplication in this species, we also note that the median gene length for this species is only 1,377 bp.
+While this is not the shortest gene length in our sample, it is considerably smaller than the rest of the horseshoe crabs, which all have a median gene length of over 8,500 bp (see Supplemental Table S1).
+Because this could be indicative of annotation error in this species and because we are interested in ancient rather than recent WGDs, we excluded this sample from our analyses.
 In total, our final dataset contained 17 chelicerate species and 2 outgroup insects for analyses that span almost 600 million years of genome evolution.

 Gene tree reconciliation analysis